gerrymandr/qgis-compactness/README.txt

 Plugin Builder Results

-Your plugin compactnessCalculator was created in:
+Your plugin CompactnessCalculator was created in:
-    /Users/vanessaarchambault/Documents/tufts/compactnessCalculator
+    /Users/vanessaarchambault/Documents/tufts/CompactnessCalculator

 Your QGIS plugin directory is located at:
     /Users/vanessaarchambault/.qgis2/python/plugins